TaalVerena/cuppa-cake/README.md

 #### Profile
 ##### Profile Page
 Users can view and edit their profile information, including their contact number and address.
-The profile page also displays the user's order history and allows users to manage their shopping cart.
+The profile page also displays the user's order history and allows users to manage their shopping bag.

 ![Profile](README_files/images/profile.png)